 In Deus Ex and Deus Ex: Human Revolution most enemy bases are properly guarded.
 But somehow they always let some Data Cube or PDA with the passwords to their security systems lay around.

 Truth in Television: Ask anyone who has to work with IT security, and they'll tell you that some people really are careless with their passwords.
-One example in Human Revolution has an irate lab worker on the phone with security, demanding a new password, seemingly oblivious to the obvious danger there is in having a loose password out for a high-security lab.
+One example in Human Revolution has an irate lab worker on the phone with security, demanding a new access card immediately, seemingly oblivious to the obvious danger there is in having a loose card out for a high-security lab.

 Ninth Rock begins with Spencer "sneaking" into MASA, even though the door isn't locked.
 There are guards in the inner parts of the building, but they're crazyFat Idiots and are hardly a hassle.

 In the Civil War quest line of The Elder Scrolls V: Skyrim, you can eventually rise to the second-highest ranked officer in all of Skyrim in either the Stormcloaks or the Imperial Legion and become notorious for being a super-elite soldier who wins pivotal battles nearly single-handed, and you can still waltz right into the enemy's capitol— in your uniform, if you want— high-fiving enemy soldiers and guardsmen the whole way in, and have a friendly chat with the enemy high commander.